-The process for this is outlined on our website and in Part 3 (rules of procedure) of our constitution.
+The process for this is outlined on our website and in Part C (Responsibility for Functions) of our constitution.

 Planning committee is a formal meeting of councillors who make decisions on certain planning applications.
 The reasons why some planning applications go to planning committee are set out in our Scheme of Delegation.
 The scheme is discretionary which means that we can choose to take any application to committee.
 You can view this as part of the .
 This must be read in conjunction with (PDF File, 188kb)

 Planning committee is usually help every four weeks.
 Meetings start at 4pm and are held at at Castle House.

 How do you find out whether your application is going to planning committee?

 If an application is to be determined at planning committee, we will inform the applicant / agent.
 You can also view the agenda for the next meetings on our website.

 For each application going to committee, we write a committee report.
 Each report has:

 · A description of the site and the application

 · Details of any letters we received about the application

 · The Officer’s recommended decision